meghanharrington/meghanharrington.github.io/index.md

 # References

 <a href="#top">Back to top</a>

 Hate Crimes in D.C. - D.C.
-Policy Center, www.dcpolicycenter.org
+Policy Center | www.dcpolicycenter.org

-LGBT+ Rights and Peace in Colombia: The Paradox Between Law and Practice, www.wola.org Colombia failing to stem murders of LGBT people | Reuters, www.reuters.com How Gay Marriage Won in the U.S. Supreme Court - The Atlantic, www.theatlantic.com Equal pay is an LGBT issue - National LGBTQ Task Force, www.thetaskforce.org The Cost of Coming Out: LGBT Youth Homelessness | Lesley University, www.lesley.edu Anti-gay hate crimes on the rise, FBI says, and they likely undercount, www.eu.usatoday.com A Contentious Debate: Same-Sex Marriage in the U.S. | Pew Research Center, www.pewforum.org
+LGBT+ Rights and Peace in Colombia: The Paradox Between Law and Practice | www.wola.org

+Colombia failing to stem murders of LGBT people | Reuters | www.reuters.com

+How Gay Marriage Won in the U.S. Supreme Court - The Atlantic | www.theatlantic.com

+Equal pay is an LGBT issue - National LGBTQ Task Force | www.thetaskforce.org

+The Cost of Coming Out: LGBT Youth Homelessness | Lesley University | www.lesley.edu

+Anti-gay hate crimes on the rise, FBI says, and they likely undercount | www.eu.usatoday.com

+A Contentious Debate: Same-Sex Marriage in the U.S. | Pew Research Center | www.pewforum.org